 Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
 Dr. Valerie Moates usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
 Warm compresses can provide temporary relief.

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.

 People with MGD commonly purchase over-the-counter eye drops to lubricate their eyes.
 Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye.
 Dr. Valerie Moates at Regional Eye Center can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.

 Think You Have MGD?
 We Can Help

 If you are suffering from any of the above symptoms or conditions, then reach out to the Regional Eye Center.
-Based on the degree of your condition, symptoms, and lifestyle, Dr. Valerie Moates will recommend the best course of treatment for you.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+Based on the degree of your condition, symptoms, and lifestyle, Dr. Valerie Moates will recommend the best course of treatment for you.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.

 “I went to the Regional Eye Center and everyone there was professional and courteous.
 Dr. Valerie Moates did a thorough evaluation and treatment.
 I’m happy to say that my eyes feel comfortable and my vision is back to how it was before the condition began.”